Marcumc165/Case-Studies/Cyclistic.md

 ## **Step Five: Share**

-Now that I have analyzed key data points and identified trends, I am now able to exract the data points that I need from the dataset and input them into tableau to create visualizations.
-After I create the vizualizations, I can then present the findings to the shareholders.
+Now that I have analyzed key data points and identified trends, I am now able to extract the data points that I need from the dataset and input them into tableau to create visualizations.
+After I create the visualizations, I can then present the findings to the shareholders.

 First I will examine the types of bikes that each group uses.

 <img width="671" height="258" alt="Image" src="https://github.com/user-attachments/assets/3fc0b08d-add0-483e-ac6e-79f857399314" />

-Member users make up about 64% of total of total rides and casual users make up the remaining 36% of total rides.
+Member users make up about 64% of total rides and casual users make up the remaining 36% of total rides.
 Electric bikes are the most popular ride type, making up a total of 50% of total rides.
-However, electric scooters were only introduced in September so it us unknown if scooters would have a larger effect on total ride share during the spring and summer months.
-Members make up 64% of both classic bikes and electric bikes, showing that member and don't have a preference for either classic bikes or electric bikes.
+However, electric scooters were only introduced in September so it is unknown if scooters would have a larger effect on total ride share during the spring and summer months.
+Members make up 64% of both classic bikes and electric bikes, showing that members don't have a preference for either classic bikes or electric bikes.
 However, casual members do have a preference towards electric scooters, as they make up 59% of all scooter users.

-Following this, I will analyze how the different user types use the bikes over different amount of time parameters.
+Following this, I will analyze how the different user types use the bikes over different amounts of time parameters.

 <img width="1920" height="1010" alt="Image" src="https://github.com/user-attachments/assets/3cf257d0-e36e-4d0a-8263-34c785d3cf97" />

 For monthly trips, both member and casual exhibit similar trends.
-Both rise in total rides in the spring and sumer months, peaking in
+Both rise in total rides in the spring and summer months, peaking in
 September, and fall in the fall and winter months, with a low in January.
 During weekly trips, member rides tend to take more rides during the week, and casual riders have peaks on the weekends.
 Trips per hour is where you find the most difference.
 Member users have two peak times at 8AM and 5PM, while casual users have a steady growth throughout the day, peaking at 5PM, then slowing down into the evening.